Do you often think about the boundaries you set at work?

 In the spring of 2012, that was me: someone who didn’t even know boundaries existed.

 Back then, I had been working for Google’s customer support team in Dublin long enough to have gained the fancy title of “Billing expert.”

 No one liked billing.
 The role was about enforcing specific guidelines and remembering very set sequences of steps.
 When a billing question came up in a client call, most people rolled their eyes.
 I was sure that, had they been able to, most of my colleagues would have scratched the whole topic off their job description.
 But as Customer Support Representatives, we didn’t have that much agency.
 Instead, people were reluctant to learn how to handle billing queries properly, and so long queues were constantly forming around my desk.
 The problem?
 I was only too happy to help.

 I recall one particular day.
-It was a sunny morning, something which almost failed to catch my attention if it weren’t for the sun rays that peeked through the windows and hit the desk of a colleague, just as I was springing forward to assist her.
-That morning, I almost didn’t have the time to take a look out of the window.
-Instead, I jumped from computer to computer (From teammate to teammate), taking care of solving a colleague’s billing issue after another before even opening my own computer.
-By the time I did, it was 11, over two hours later than I’d come in.
+It was a sunny morning and I’d almost not noticed that.
+But I noticed the sun rays that peeked through the windows and hit the desk of a colleague, just as I was springing forward to assist her.
+That morning, I had been jumping from computer to computer (From teammate to teammate), taking care of solving a colleague’s billing issue after another.
+It was 11 by the time I managed to open my own computer.
+I’d been at work for well over two hours.

 Hence, Trefalt reminds us, boundaries include two central aspects: